TVandrus/Hello-World-Showcase/Analytics Infrastructure Sim/Uxcestershire Simulation overview.md

 ## Components:

 The goal is to shoehorn several diverse tools into the process to build complexity, without creating undue complications.

-### Persistent data written to and retrieved from data storage instance of choice

-- locally-hosted PostgreSQL server instance
+'Complications' impair clarity, robustness, or scalability.

 ### dagster deployment to orchestrate/execute the pipeline from setup to consumption